-Spanish and Latin American studies offers language options at all levels together with a growing number of cultural studies subjects in areas as diverse as literature, cinema, popular culture, food studies, gender studies, and area studies in both European and Latin American studies.
+Spanish and Latin American studies offers language options at all levels together with a growing number of cultural studies subjects in areas as diverse as literature, cinema, popular culture, food, gender, and both European and Latin American studies.

 With more than 500 million speakers globally, Spanish is the second most spoken language in the world.
 An official language in over twenty countries such as Spain, Mexico, Cuba, Colombia and Argentina, it is also the second language in the United States.
 Joining our Spanish and Latin American Studies program will give you access to this rich and diverse ecology of cultures and widen your travel, study abroad and career horizons.